KrishnaMehta123/Suggestedits/docs/Engagements/webhooks-overview/oauth-jwt.md

 By using OAuth 2.0, CleverTap enables secure communication through access tokens, which can be easily refreshed when needed.
 JWT ensures the integrity of the data, making it ideal for transmitting sensitive information like user identities and preferences.

 While OAuth 2.0 helps secure API access, there is still the risk of token theft.
-If an attacker intercepts an access token, they can impersonate the legitimate client and make unauthorized requests to Clevertap’s API.
+If an attacker intercepts an access token, they can impersonate the legitimate client and make unauthorized requests to Clevertap's API.
 This is where JWT (JSON Web Token) comes in, enhancing security.
 With an added layer of security JWT secures data as follows,

 * **Tamper-Proof**: JWTs are signed using a private key, ensuring that the signature becomes invalid if an attacker tries to modify the token.
 * **Compact and Self-Contained**: JWTs contain all the necessary information (claims) in the token itself, reducing the need for constant database checks.
 * **Portable**: JWTs can be passed between systems easily and are ideal for authentication in distributed environments like webhooks.

 ## An overview of the JWT flow

 1. **CleverTap Generates Public and Private Keys**:\
    CleverTap generates a private key and a corresponding public key.
 The private key is kept secure by CleverTap, and the public key is shared with the client to validate JWTs.